 When thinking about influencer marketing, the first thing that pops into the minds of many is a celebrity with tons of followers promoting some brand.

 Companies tend to think that a lot of followers equals better awareness and reach, but that’s not always the true.
 Choosing to use micro-influencers is a great option that trends towards more affordable, higher influencer marketing ROI and effective campaigns.
 The relationship between micro-influencers and their followers is much tighter than of people of high following.
 Micro-influencers feel more approachable, relatable and trustworthy.
 That might be the reason why Tom’s of Maine chose using micro-influencers as their go-to strategy when promoting their brand of natural toiletries.

-According to Bridget Burns (2017), former community manager for Tom’s of Maine, their micro influencer campaign seeks to transform super fans of Tom’s of Maine into customer advocates.
+According to Bridget Burns , former community manager for Tom’s, their micro influencer campaign seeks to transform super fans into customer advocates.
 They wanted to find real people, who enjoy their product so much, they would be willing to promote it free of charge.

-The goal of this campaign was to increase brand awareness among health conscious consumers, that might enjoy Tom’s of Maine products encouraging them to celebrate them in social media.
+The goal was to increase brand awareness among health conscious consumers that enjoy the products, encouraging them to celebrate them in social media.

-So, does a campaign that’s not transactional and uses people with smallish followings in Instagram actually work?
+So, does a campaign that’s not transactional and uses people with small followings in Instagram actually work?

 Tom’s of Maine saw a 600% increase in consumer engagement with micro influencers posts on Instagram, more than the combined activity of the brand’s Facebook and Instagram accounts.
 The results of this campaign reached amazing heights, with 6,496 likes, comments and shares on posts per 1’000 micro influencers, reaching more than 1.72 millions of people.